St. James's Club, Antigua

 * Denotes local charge.

-Dress code: in the restaurants, shoes should be worn and bathing suits covered.
+Dress code: in the restaurants, shoes should be worn and bathing suits covered and dry.
 After 6:30 pm, men need to wear slacks and collared shirts with short or long sleeves (no t-shirts or tank tops).
 Women need to wear dresses, skirts, slacks, culottes or tailored Bermuda-length shorts (no "short shorts" or cutoffs).
+No gym or beachwear.
 No flip flops.

 Please note: additional rollaway beds are charged at $20 per night (payable locally, fee subject to change).